imacrayon/alpine-ajax/docs/reference/x-target.md

 * `x-target.4xx="my_form"` will merge content only when a response has a 400 class status code.
 * `x-target.error="my_form"` will merge content for both 400 and 500 class status codes.

-When using status code modifiers you can instruct Alpine AJAX to perform a full page load by setting the target to `_self`.
+When using status code modifiers you can instruct Alpine AJAX to perform a full page load by setting the target to `_self`. <span id="_self-special-exception">However, this has one special exception:</span> When `_self` is used in combination with a 3xx status code, it will **not** trigger a full page load on redirects back to the current page.
+This behavior means that your forms can still redirect back to the same page to show validation errors and eventually redirect away to a new location when all input is valid.
+If you want to trigger a full page reload no matter what status code you get in the response, you can set the target to `_top` instead.

 #### An important note about redirect (3xx class) status codes